dodiya-manjeet/bookstore/README.md

 # bookstore

 A Java-based bookstore project.
-This repository contains the source code for a simple bookstore application, implemented in Java (repository language composition: Java 99.1%, CSS 0.9%).
+This repository contains the source code for a simple bookstore application.
 Use this README as a starting point — update sections below to reflect the exact build system, runtime, and features of your project.

 Table of Contents
 - About